maxwellmattryan/PersonalWebsite/README.md

         - Get, has, and set operations for the various editor components
     - Notification
         - Creates Angular Material SnackBar popup
+    - Profile
+        - Stores and updates the active profile for the website
+    - SEO
+        - Formats the URI of anything as long as it's given an ID number and some string identifier (name, title, etc.)
+        - Retrieves IDs from URLs containing the same structure returning by the method above
+        - Given a Date object, returns a string with formatted superscripts for the date along with month names
     - Validation
         - Using ValidatorFn, verifies that at least one item is selected from an editor's FormArray
         - Verifies admin credentials when logging in (and registering*)